samsquire/ideas3/README.md

 # 18. Non-leaf framework

 When we write a request handler in a web framework, with most frameworks we are typically writing functions that are leaf nodes of the stack.
-This idea is how do you write a framework where you are not so lonely, that your code is being used a callback to other parts of the stack.
+This idea is to write a framework where your code is not so lonely, and your code is callback to other parts of the stack.

 * Your code is hosted: it is ran with performance testing, timeline budgeting
 * Your code implements an interface and has multiple entry points.
+* Your code is part of a wider circuit

+# 19.

 # For loops flow control